KDOXG/Multi-Interframes/README.md

 # Multi-Interframes
-A parallel and distributed interframe prediction for video coding made with OpenMP and MPI
+A parallel and distributed inter-frame prediction solution for video coding made with OpenMP and MPI.